ahmedamged/fend-landing-page/README.md

 When clicking on 'go to top' button, the window is scrolled to the top.

 Code is formatted with consistent, logical, and easy-to-read formatting.

+Sections are collapsible and can be expanded.

+Navigation bar is hidden when the user no longer scrolling.